sluedecke/atom-diary/README.md

   * [DONE] create meta Asciidoc files to create a printable diary
   * create meta Markdown files to create a printable diary
 * Calendar View
-  * Create new entries by right-clicking on a day
+  * [IN PROGRESS] Create new entries by right-clicking on a day
   * add year selector (click on a year number to open selector, shall navigate to the selected year and the current month)
 * Make diary manageable
   * Add command to open diary basedir as a project with own tree-view, probably integrate with [project-manager](https://atom.io/packages/project-manager)